-- Secure the thermistor in place with the buttonhead screw. - ∧ Don't overtighten you don't want to damage the insulation and short-circuit the thermistor.

-Nisually check that the sleeving is insulating the legs of the thermistor right down to the bead.
+- Secure the thermistor in place with the buttonhead screw. - ↑ Don't overtighten you don't want to damage the insulation and short-circuit the thermistor. - Nisually check that the sleeving is insulating the legs of the thermistor right down to the bead. - incorrect and you risk overheating.